kevinstana/distributed/k8s.README.md

 ```
 Open the `~/.kube/config` file on your PC with an editor.
 Replace `127.0.0.1` in the `server` with the IP of the k8s machine.
 Below `cluster`, delete the entirety of `certificate-authority-data`.
 Replace it with `insecure-skip-tls-verify: true`.
-As a final step, make sure port `16443` in the k8s machine is open.
+As a final step, make sure port `16443` οn the k8s machine is open.
 # Deployment
 In your PC, clone the repo:
 ```bash